 WARNING!
-Make sure that you unplug your power supply when adding or removing memory modules or other system components.
+Unplug your power supply when adding or removing memory modules or other system components.
 Failure to do so may cause severe damage to both your motherboard and expansion cards (see 3.3 Hardware Setup Procedure for more information).

 Insert the module(s) as shown.
-Because the number of pins are different on either side of the breaks, the module will only fit in the orientation shown.
-A 184-pin DDR SDRAM DIMM has a single notch slightly to the right of center.
+Each type of module will only fit in the orientations shown below:

+The 184-pin DIMM must be a 2.5V unbuffered DDR SDRAM.
+Each DDR DIMM has a single notch slightly to the right of center: